 JP Morgan who is one of the largest TARP (Trouble Asset Relief Program) recipients may syndicate and fund a bridge loan for AT&T to buy T-Mobile.
 If the deal gets completed, JP Morgan would fund about half of AT&T's proposed $39 billion acquisition or about $20 billion.
-In addition to serving as lender, J.P.
+In addition to serving as a lender, J.P.
 Morgan is advising AT&T as an investment bank.
 Any conflict of interest Jamie Dimon?

 The loan will be an 18-month commitment for a one-year unsecured bridge loan that AT&T can use to finance the acquisition.
-Plenty of hedge funds who might take the other side of this trade and short it.
+Plenty of hedge funds that might take the other side of this trade and short it.
 There are many reasons why this deal might not get done.
 See our AT&T protest for other articles highlighting the challenges this deal will face getting approval.
 AT&T's payment known as a "reverse break-up fee" is $3 billion in cash.
 In addition, AT&T will transfer some of its assets including the rights to additional wireless spectrum and certain roaming capabilities, to Deutsche Telekom.
-Who is advising Deutsche Telecom on the sell side transaction?
+Who is advising Deutsche Telecom on the sell-side transaction?
 Here is a list of investment bankers that are working on the AT&T merger.